dfinity/ic/packages/pocket-ic/HOWTO.md

     );
 ```

-To mine blocks with rewards of 50 BTC per block credited to a given `bitcoin_address: String`, you can use the JSON-RPC API:
+To mine blocks with rewards credited to a given `bitcoin_address: String`, you can use the JSON-RPC API:

 *Notes.*
 - By default, the `bitcoind` process configured with `regtest=1` listens at port 18444
   and serves its JSON-RPC API at port 18443.
 - We use the dummy authentication specified in the `bitcoind` configuration created above.
 - You need to mine at least 100 blocks (Coinbase maturity rule) so that the reward for the first block
-  can be sent out.
+  can be transferred to a different address.

 ```rust
     use bitcoincore_rpc::{bitcoin::Address, Auth, Client, RpcApi};